fooheads/cucumber_csteps/README.md

     $ csteps-include-path

+In order to cope with different dev environments, it is most feasible to run this command in your build, e.g. in a Makefile:

+    CSTEPS_INCLUDE_PATH = $(shell csteps-include-path)

 Link your production code and step_definitions into a shared library.

 Put this in features/support/env.rb (replace LIBNAME with the name of your library)